 In 2017, we welcome aboard a new project partner to sequence and research more genomes for Passenger Pigeon de-extinction, the Center for Genome Architecture at Rice University’s Baylor College of Medicine.

-Phase 2 – Beginning Fall 2017, project lead Ben Novak is beginning the first experiments to genetically engineer pigeons, using Domestic Rock Pigeons as a model to begin testing the feasibility of editing genomes of living birds for the extinct Passenger Pigeon’s traits.
+Phase 2 – In fall 2017, project lead Ben Novak began the first experiments to genetically engineer pigeons, using Domestic Rock Pigeons as a model to begin testing the feasibility of editing genomes of living birds for the extinct Passenger Pigeon’s traits.

 Our next Phase 2 goal is to raise money to begin developing germ-line transmission, the most efficient reproductive technique for creating genome-edited birds, for pigeons.
 With adequate support, our project partner Crystal Bioscience, a world leader in avian biotechnologies, may begin initial experiments with Domestic Rock Pigeons.
 Success with Rock Pigeons will lay the foundation needed to work with Band-tailed Pigeons.